dylanfair/omd/README.md

 - Thanks to the Rust community for their amazing crates that make projects like this possible.
 - Inspired by the need for a simple Markdown previewer without unnecessary overhead.
-- Thank you contributors, in particular [dylanfair](https://www.github.com/dylanfair) for the Linux support and [phaker97](https://github.com/phaker97) for the Latex support.
+- Thank you contributors, in particular [dylanfair](https://www.github.com/dylanfair) for the Linux support and [phaker97](https://github.com/phaker97) for the LaTeX support.

 ## Contact